anilkumar1984/WeatherUIAutomation/README.md

 Below are the Automation Tests which are placed under src/test/java folder 1.)
 WeatherInfoFromUITest-Get the Temperature from UI and stores it in TestData.xlsx 2.)
 WeatherInfoFromAPITest-Get the temerature from API which is in Kelvin and converts into Celsius  and stores it in TestData.xlsx
 3.)
-CompareWeatherInfoTest- To compare the Temperature from UI and API The above test will pass only if there is an variation of (+ or - 2) degree celsius
+CompareWeatherInfoTest- To compare the Temperature from UI and API where the data is present in the TestData.xlsx The above test will pass only if there is an variation of (+ or - 2) degree celsius

 All the pageObjects and genericTests like BaseTest are present under src/main/java